xpirit-training/demo-features-issueops/README.md

 # Demo Repository for IssueOps

-Project demonstrating the power of issue based process handling using github issues and actions.
+Project demonstrating the power of issue based process handling using GitHub issues and actions.

 ## Issue Templates